kwankhede/Statistical-Thinking-for-Humanities-Scholars/Week 1: Introduction to Statistics.md

 # 📊 Week 1: Introduction to Statistics

-Welcome to **Week 1** of the *Statistical Thinking for Humanities Scholars and Introduction to Statistics for All of You* course!
-This week, we begin our journey by understanding what statistics is, why it matters, and how we encounter different types of data in real life — especially with examples from our region, **Vidarbha (Maharashtra)**.
+Welcome to **Week 1** of the *Statistical Thinking for Humanities Scholars * course!
+This week, we begin our journey by understanding what statistics is, why it matters, and how we encounter different types of data in real life.

----

-## 🎯 Learning Objectives

-By the end of this week, you will be able to:

-- Define **statistics** and its two main branches.
-- Explain the importance of statistics in everyday life.
-- Classify data as **qualitative** or **quantitative**.
-- Differentiate between **discrete** and **continuous** quantitative data.
-- Relate statistics to real-life examples from the **Vidarbha region**.

 ---